-- 4.1 Ochil View may refuse consent to assign the tenancy on other grounds including: - ✓ A Notice of Recovery of Possession has been served on the tenant on any of the "conduct grounds" set out in paragraphs 1-7 of Schedule 2 of the Housing (Scotland) Act 2001(attached as Appendix 2). - ✓ An Order for Recovery of Possession has been made against the tenant. - ✓ A payment has been received by the tenant, in cash or in kind, in consideration of the assignation request. - ✓ Ochil View intends to carry out substantial work on the property. - ✓ There is damage or disrepair to the property caused by the tenant, a member of the household or a visitor to the property. - ✓ The tenant has outstanding debt owing to Ochil View in terms of their tenancy being either arrears of rent, rechargeable repairs or any other debt related to their occupancy of the property. - ✓ The Association has been given incomplete or false information about the application. - ✓ The house is unsuitable for the prospective assignee's needs. - ✓ The prospective assignee has pursued a course of anti-social behaviour or has been convicted of using a previous tenancy for illegal or immoral purposes or has an Anti-social Behaviour Order. - ✓ The property was designed or substantially adapted for a person with special needs for example Wheelchair Adapted properties or Elderly Amenity properties as they are specially designed for persons over pensionable age and the assignee does not require this type of property.
+- 4.1 Ochil View may refuse consent to assign the tenancy on other grounds including: - ✓ A Notice of Recovery of Possession has been served on the tenant on any of the "conduct grounds" set out in paragraphs 1-7 of Schedule 2 of the Housing (Scotland) Act 2001(attached as Appendix 2). - ✓ An Order for Recovery of Possession has been made against the tenant. - ✓ A payment has been received by the tenant, in cash or in kind, in consideration of the assignation request. - ✓ Ochil View intends to carry out substantial work on the property. - ✓ There is damage or disrepair to the property caused by the tenant, a member of the household or a visitor to the property. - The tenant or proposed assignee has outstanding debt owing to Ochil View in terms of their tenancy or former tenancy being either arrears of rent, rechargeable repairs or any other debt related to their occupancy of the property. - The Association has been given incomplete or false information about the application. - $\checkmark$ The house is unsuitable for the prospective assignee's needs. - The prospective assignee has pursued a course of anti-social behaviour or has been convicted of using a previous tenancy for illegal or immoral purposes or has an Anti-social Behaviour Order. - The property was designed or substantially adapted for a person with special needs for example Wheelchair Adapted properties or Elderly Amenity properties as they are specially designed for persons over pensionable age and the assignee does not require this type of property.

-- ✓ There are current outstanding rent arrears or rechargeable repair charges outstanding to the Association - ✓ where the Association would not give the person, the tenant wishes to pass the tenancy to reasonable preference under our Allocations Policy; - ✓ where, in the Association's opinion and based on the occupancy standards set out in our Allocations Policy, the assignation would result in the home being under-occupied - ✓ That the Association would not allocate a tenancy to the proposed assignee for reasons set out in the Association's Allocations Policy.
+- ✓ where the proposed assignee does not have reasonable preference under our Allocations Policy. - ✓ where, in the Association's opinion and based on the occupancy standards set out in our Allocations Policy, the assignation would result in the home being under-occupied. - ✓ That the Association would not allocate a tenancy to the proposed assignee for reasons set out in the Association's Allocations Policy.